Mock Trial News

 We will need new members next October!
 Freshmen are welcome!

-A mock trial is a simulated court trial that features students in the roles of attorneys, witnesses, court clerks, bailiffs and jurors.
+A mock trial is a simulated court trial that features students in the roles of attorneys, witnesses, court clerks, and bailiffs.
 Teams of nine to twenty students from approximately 25 area schools study a hypothetical criminal case, conduct research and prepare for their day(s) in court.
 Teams are scored by real attorneys on how effectively they prepare and present their case.
+The local tournament is in February; the state tournament is in March.
 County winners go on to state competition; state winners compete in a national Mock Trial in May.
 The local competition is sponsored by the Sacramento County Office of Education.

 Mock Trial Season Calendar Google Calendar (to be updated in October)

 - Mock Trial Wiki - post your material here for all team members and coaches to access and comment.
 Email me if you didn't get an invitation to join.
 Be sure to include your name in the email, or I may not know who you are.
 No one gets access to the wiki who is not a member of the team.